rferreira/jujube/Readme.md

 Just enough logic to turn Apache Http Core into something suited for micro services.

 ## Features
 * Optimized for data ingestion.
-You can accept large HTTP requests bodies (including multipart content) as fast as you can write to disk.
+You can accept large HTTP requests bodies (including multipart content) [nearly as fast as you can write to disk](https://github.com/rferreira/jujube/tree/master/jujube-benchmark).
 * Optimized for low memory and thread consumption.
-Targeted to operate well under heaps of only 64 MB
+Targeted to operate well under heaps of only 64 MB.
 * Security audit friendly.
 With minimal dependencies you are going to be less likely to be forced to upgrade due to a downstream dependency vulnerability.
-* H2 and TLS ON by default.
+* H2 and TLS ON by default
+* Because it is built on

 ## Getting started
 ```java